calebjmatthews/endless-desert/concept.md

   - Research, with current research (if active) and research options (if not active)
     - Current activity button/display, when clicked gives options:
       - Study: Inspect an item that has not been studied before to gain knowledge
-      - Analyse: Gain knowledge by destroying a resource and studying its parts
+      - Analyze: Gain knowledge by destroying a resource and studying its parts
     - Research map
   - Exploration, with current expedition (if active) and expedition options (if not active)
   - The Dreaming, with a map for each of the temporary settlements made in The Dreaming